Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 Chapter 14 – There Can Be Only One

-It was a typical West End Friday afternoon.
-Students in the nearby Boyd Orr building were hard at work on complex scientific calculus while shoppers scoured the shelves of the Safeway for the weekend supplies.
-No one had ever known we were among you … until now.
+It was a typical West End afternoon.
+While students in the nearby Boyd Orr building were hard at work on complex scientific calculi, similarly diligent shoppers scoured the shelves of the Safeway for the weekend supplies.
+No one had ever known we were among you…until now.

-For those of us living on the parallel, life was narrated by Sean Connery and went something like this…
+For those of us living in parallel, life was narrated by Sean Connery and went something like this…

 ‘From the dawn of two in the afternoon we came, moving silently down through the aisles.
 Living many secret lives.
 Struggling to reach the Time of the Gathering, when the few who remain will battle to the last.’

-OK, ‘Highlander’ wasn’t ‘Highway to Heaven’, so The Tall One, The Bold Yin and yours truly would have to save the sniffles for our regular midweek schmaltz fest.
+OK, ‘Highlander’ wasn’t ‘Highway to Heaven’, so The Tall One, The Bold Yin and yours truly would have to save the sniffles for our regular Monday schmaltz fest.
 This was Friday and we were in the Salon.
-At the top of Byres Road, near the Botanics, stood this small but perfectly formed cinema and every Friday, the local unemployed got a seat for a mere fifty pence!
+Near the Botanics of Byres Road on Vinnicombe Street, stood this small but perfectly formed cinema and one afternoon a week, unemployed locals got a seat for a mere fifty pence!

-Every single musician, hit or miss, would be there, along with artists, filmmakers and other moochers, waving their Sunblest bags and dole cards like ne’er-do-well Neville Chamberlains.
+Every single musician, hit or miss, would be there, along with artists, filmmakers and other unemployable moochers, packing Sunblest bags and waving dole cards like ne’er-do-well Neville Chamberlains.
 Pieces in our time.

 “Don’t the Highlands look great?”
 I whispered.